aldrinfaylona/Project-3_Plate-Tectonics-Assignment/README.md

 c.Map the earthquakes in April 2015 (inlude this map in your report).
 Where are those earthquakes mostly located?
 What event can you link these earthquakes to?

+Axial seamount is an active volcano just recently been detected in the 1970s.
+According from records, large packs of sensors were dropped in the 1980s.
+Since it is located on the divergence zone, lava flows have been detected from time to time in which it pushes the two plates apart.
+It erupted back in 2011 which produced a mile wide lava flow.
+However, it recenlty just erupted again in 2015 in which what our sensors probably recorded.
+The scatter plot seems to be odd, but suddenly shows numerous earthquake in mid arpil of 2015.

 ![alt-text-1](https://github.com/aldrinfaylona/Project-3_Plate-Tectonics-Assignment/blob/master/Project%203-Plate%20Tectonics/MAP2%20Earthquake%202015.PNG) ![alt-text-2](https://github.com/aldrinfaylona/Project-3_Plate-Tectonics-Assignment/blob/master/Project%203-Plate%20Tectonics/Earthquake%202015.PNG)